-Maths Starters can serve a multitude of purposes and they can provide the perfect opportunity to introduce new content or concepts.
 If used correctly, they can help ease the often chaotic transition between break time and lesson time and help us as teachers make the most of every moment we have in the school day.
-To help with this, in blog you’ll find a downloadable resource containing 15 of our favourite starter activities and games for KS2 pupils, so look through the list and let us know your favourite!

 However you use them, KS2 maths starter games can really help a lesson flow from session transition chaos to a calm and collected primary classroom, setting the scene for the rest of the lesson.

-We often think that those 10 minutes can be a bit throwaway, but, if planned carefully into both long-term and mid-term plans as well as your weekly planning, they can be beneficial.
+These 10 minutes are often considered a bit of a throwaway, but, if planned carefully into both long-term and mid-term plans as well as your weekly planning, they can be beneficial.

 Maths lesson starters are a great way to ensure no maths topic or concept is left alone for so long that pupils forget key elements and leave you teaching a topic all over again with no chance to move on to new concepts.